Read time 4 minutes

 Description: Consistency check for component “03ed71c2-8671-4a21-b15e-1715913543c” \ “Microsoft Exchange Server\Microsoft Information Store\CONTOSOSERVER” failed.
 Application “Exchange” will not be available in the backup done at the time “09/26/2018 5:22:45 PM.”

-To address this issue, begin by identifying the impacted logs or databases.
-Once you’ve pinpointed the affected database, employ the built-in tool ESEutil to rectify the Exchange database consistency check problem.
-You’ll need to execute the ESEutil tool for each database and its associated log files to verify and rectify their consistency.
+To resolve this issue, first, you have to determine which logs or databases are affected.
+Once you find the affected database, you can use the in-built tool ESEutil to resolve the Exchange database consistency check issue by using manual methods.
+You’ll have to run ESEutil tool against each database and the log files to check their consistency.

-This solution is applicable to Windows Small Business Server 2011 Standard, as well as Windows Small Business Server 2008 Standard and Windows Small Business Server 2008 Premium.
+This fix can be used in Windows Small Business Server 2011 Standard, Windows Small Business Server 2008 Standard, and Windows Small Business Server 2008 Premium.

 How to recover data from damaged Exchange database files?

-This versatile tool is capable of extracting Exchange data from a variety of file formats, including .bkf files generated by Windows NT/Symantec Backup Files, .fd files produced by HP Backup Files, and .ctf files created by CA ARCserve Backup Files.
+This tool can extract Exchange data from .bkf files created by Windows NT/Symantec/ Backup Files, .fd files created by HP Backup Files, and .ctf files created by CA ARCserve Backup Files.

 Conclusion